criwe/Bookdatabase/README.md

  - Install via Ext-Manager
  - Create sysfolder for the data and create books, categories etc. there
- - set storage-pid (the sysfolder where the books are) via constant editor
+ - Set storage-pid (the sysfolder where the books are) and choose if jQuery core should included (default: not included) via constant editor
- - insert plugin for output
+ - Insert plugin for output